 - Do you live alone and brew just for one?

-Having considering all the questions above and now realizing that you actually do need a single-serve coffee maker, what’s left to take into consideration?
+Having considered all the questions above and now realizing that you actually do need a single-serve coffee maker, what’s left to take into consideration?

-I’m confident there’s a coffee brewer that’s right for your needs and can feed your caffeine addiction throughout 2020.
+I’m confident there’s a coffee brewer that’s right for your needs and can feed your caffeine addiction.

 The Nespresso Pixie Espresso Machine by De’Longhi

-The Nespresso Pixie comes jammed packed with functions and features and it’s also worth pointing out the various dispensing volumes that allow you to fill any mug of travel cup of your choosing.
+The Nespresso Pixie comes jammed-packed with functions and features, and it’s also worth pointing out the various dispensing volumes that allow you to fill any mug or travel cup of your choosing.

-This coffee machine is perfectly suited for those of you looking for a coffee shop quality cup of coffee, but who also lack the time to leave the house or office to visit the local barista.
+This DeLonghi espresso machine is perfectly suited for those of you looking for a coffee shop quality cup of coffee but who also lack the time to leave the house or office to visit the local barista.